pabllopf/Alis/security.md

 ## 🚨 Reporting a vulnerability

-To report a security vulnerability, please email us at [security@alisengine.com](mailto:security@alisengine.com).
+To report a security vulnerability, please report on issues section on this repository.
 We will review your report and respond as quickly as possible.

 Please include the following information in your report: